The hazard ratio (HR ; Covid-19 vs

 Grijalva CG, Rolfes MA, Zhu Y, McLean HQ, Hanson KE, Belongia EA, Halasa NB, Kim A, Reed C, Fry AM, Talbot HK.
 Transmission of SARS-COV-2 Infections in Households Tennessee and Wisconsin, April-September 2020.
 MMWR Morb Mortal Wkly Rep. 2020 Nov 6;69(44):1631-1634.
 PMID:33151916

-(24%), attended large gatherings such as graduation dinner (30%), planting dinner (22%) and visited households (24%) than those with
+A higher risk of contracting SARS-CoV-2 was observed in Individuals who had obesity (24%), attended large gatherings such as graduation dinner (30%), planting dinner (22%) and visited households (24%) than those with Diabetes mellitus and cardiovascular (10%), chronic lung disease and hyperglycemia (7%), being in the household (14%) or working (4%)

 A SARS-CoV-2 Outbreak Illustrating the Challenges in Limiting the Spread of the Virus - Hopi Tribe, May-June 2020